 The WASPI state pension campaign group latest action – what’s going on?
-Here’s an update on what WASPI is planning – including news of a demonstration outside the Houses of Parliament on Budget day?
+Here’s an update on what WASPI is doing.

 WASPI demo on Budget Day

-WASPI (which stands for Women Against State Pension Inequality) is planning a demonstration outside parliament on Budget day, which is 8th March.
+WASPI (which stands for Women Against State Pension Inequality) held a demonstration outside parliament on Budget day, which is 8th March.

 WASPI legal challenge update